tcBorek2002/esp-mqtt-pc-controller/README.md

 Location is the name you have set in the configuration.
 The topics used are:
 * **esp/{location}/status**: Used to indicate ESP status.
 ESP will send "signin" on startup or connection and ESP will send "checkin" every hour.
+* **esp/{location}/poll**: Used to poll the ESP.
+ESP will send "poll-checkin" on the esp status topic.
+It will also send the latest PC status.
+This can be done to check whether the ESP is still online and to manually get the latest PC status.
 * **pc/{location}/command**: Used to send the WoL package.
 Send "start" to this topic to send the WoL package.
 * **pc/{location}/status**: Used to indicate PC status.
 Can be "online" or "offline".
 The ESP will ping the PC every 10 seconds.
 Note that an update is sent to the broker only when the state is changed.